Summer Ideas Exchange

 Join us as we work to #MakeHousingBetter!

-10:40 -11:10 – Lived Experience: Supporting a Family in an Unhealthy Home Speaker: Maggie Bosanquet We begin the day with a powerful personal story.
-Maggie shares her experiences supporting her daughter Lucy in an unhealthy home and the profound impact it had on her family.
+We begin the day with a powerful personal story.
+Maggie shares her experience supporting her daughter Lucy in an unhealthy home and the profound impact it had on their family.

 Speakers: Tessa Barralough and Billy Cliffen, Riverside